Lie symmetries of generalized Burgers equations: application to boundary-value problems: Conclusion

-OV is grateful for the hospitality and financial support by the University of Cyprus and to Prof. Roman Popovych for useful comments.
-PGLL thanks the University of Cyprus for its kind hospitality and the University of KwaZulu-Natal and the National Research Foundation of South Africa for their continued support.
+{\bf Acknowledgements. }{ The authors thank the five referees for their constructive suggestions for the improvement of this paper.
+OV is grateful for the hospitality and financial support by the University of Cyprus and to Roman Popovych and Sergii Kovalenko for useful comments.
+PGLL thanks the University of Cyprus for its kind hospitality and the University of KwaZulu-Natal and the National Research Foundation of South Africa for their continued support.}